Overview

 2. A standard way to type the data in the URI so that it is self-describing.

-3. A standard way split and sequence longer messages.
+3. A standard way to split and sequence longer messages.

 4. Optimizations for efficiency when URs are presented as QR codes.